Coupeville Farm to School

 Our goals for 2026-2027 include:

 This year with a new schedule we now have the opportunity to see every student in 6th-8th grade.
 This is amazing but it also means securing supplies for over 200 students.
-Last year we hosted a joined middle and high school camp, this year we are hoping to give both groups their own experience!
+Last year we hosted a combined middle and high school camp, this year we are hoping to give both groups their own experience!

 - Community engagement - having healthy kids benefits our entire community as we continue to build on our relationships with other organizations and local residents, who assist with projects like the completion of the Middle/High School Gardens, after school programming and summer programs.
 In 2026 the school farm will also serve as a community gathering space on open farm days.

-- Cooking programs - Our elementary cooking program has continued to change with the needs of the district and the community - most lessons have been focused on First Foods and local foods which support the Since Time Immemorial and 13 Moons curriculums.
+- Cooking programs - Our elementary cooking program has continued to change with the needs of the district and the community - most lessons have been focused on First Foods and local foods which support the Since Time Immemorial and 13 Moons curriculi.
 Cooking at the secondary campus is focused on life skills including kitchen safety, basic knife skills, staple cooking, and more.

 Our needs for this campaign are very specific: